Get

 Initial Setup and Supplies

-Adopting a dog is always going to be less expensive than purchasing a dog from a breeder, but both avenues come with significant initial costs for setup and supplies.
-From grooming to medical care to safety tools, your dog is going to need quite a few things to get them set up for a happy and healthy life.
+Adopting a dog is less expensive than purchasing a dog from a breeder, but both avenues come with significant initial costs for setup and supplies.
+From grooming to medical care to safety tools, your dog will need quite a few items to get set up for a happy and healthy life.

 List of Dog Care Supplies and Costs